 When I began to train health professionals in human sexuality, there was little available to them.
 Few physicians or nurses had the training needed to be able to provide accurate, up-to-date information about sexual health, or the comfort level to do so with their patients.

-Alas, despite more than 30 years, and oodles of available training, few health care providers have adequate “time” and “comfort” to discuss sexual function, erectile dysfunction, maintaining a sexual relationship or how to increase enjoyable sex or safe sex for older adults.
+Unfortunately, despite more than 30 years and an abundance of available training, few health care providers now have adequate “time” and “comfort” to discuss sexual function, erectile dysfunction, maintaining a sexual relationship or how to increase enjoyable sex or safe sex for older adults.

 Unless you insist on having a candid talk with your physician about the sexual problems you are having, it is likely that you’ll never talk about your sexual concerns.